Gorilla Trekking

 There are several gorilla trekking safaris offered by tour operators to get you up close and personal with these gentle giants.
 These trips are conducted responsibly, taking care not to disturb these fascinating creatures and as well promote conservation in Africa.
 On gorilla trekking trips, visiting tourists always keep a respectful distance (about 7 metres) – but it’s not unusual for an inquisitive gorilla to come closer to tourists!

-Gorilla tracking in East Africa
+Where to Go Gorilla tracking in East Africa

 There are several places to go gorilla trekking in Africa.
 The best places to see mountain gorillas in Africa are;